Is it possible to change an unhealthy relationship to a healthy relationship and if so, how?

 Whoever said relationships take work wasn't kidding.
 Without attention, the occasional lovers' quarrel can easily drag a relationship downhill into constant bickering, or even worse, physical violence.
 Change is possible, but for many couples, it's an uphill battle to develop healthier habits.

-For starters, you may want to check out Healthy vs. unhealthy relationships in the Go Ask Alice! archive.
+For starters, you may want to check out Healthy versus unhealthy relationships in the Go Ask Alice! archives.
 In a nutshell, a healthy relationship makes you feel good about yourself, your partner, and life in general.
 In contrast, an unhealthy relationship leaves you feeling unhappy, unsafe, or scared about the future.

 Sometimes the line between feeling good and feeling bad when you're with someone is unclear.
 Hence the saying, "I love you, but you drive me crazy!"
 Rather than labeling partnerships as simply "good" or "bad," it may be helpful to picture a scale ranging from very healthy to very unhealthy.
 In reality, lots of relationships may fall somewhere in the middle.
 Just like individual people, all relationships have strengths and challenges.
 For example, you and your sweetie may get along swell between the sheets, but when it's time to do laundry, conflict erupts.
 Oftentimes, both partners play a part in escalating disagreements.
 The capacity for change depends on several factors, including the severity of the problem(s) and the commitment of both parties to making progress.